simontran7/dev-notes/computer-architecture/memory.md

 #### Write Hit Policies

-- **Write-through**: the cache immediately propagates all writes to main memory whenever the cache has been written to.
-This ensures that cache and main memory remain synchronized at all times.
+- **Write-through**: The cache immediately propagates all writes to the lower memory whenever the cache has been written to, to ensure that memory across different volatile storage devices remain synchronized at all times.
-- **Write-back**: the cache defers writes to main memory until absolutely necessary.
-Cache lines that have been modified but not yet written to main memory are marked as **dirty**.
-These dirty lines are only written back when the cache line is evicted or when explicitly flushed.
+- **Write-back**: The cache defers writes to the lower memory until absolutely necessary.
+Cache lines that have been modified but not yet written to the lower memory are considered **dirty**, and otherwise **clean**.

-Write-back caches offer superior performance since they minimize main memory accesses.
-However, this comes with a trade-off: when a dirty cache line must be evicted, two memory operations are required: first writing the dirty data back to memory, then loading the replacement data.

 #### Write Miss Policies